 A dropped or prolapsed bladder (cystocele) occurs when the bladder wall bulges into the vaginal space.
 It results when supporting muscles and tissues for the bladder give way. ...

-The following factors may increase your risk of experiencing a cystocele:
+These factors may increase your risk of cystocele:

 Preparing for your appointment